 Dunst subsequently did her bit for the high school comedy-romance genre, starring as a cheerleader in Bring It On (2000), and as another teen queen in Get Over It (2001); she also forsake makeup and a hairdresser for her role as the archetypal poor little rich girl in crazy/beautiful (2001), a teen romantic drama.

 Subsequently cast as the actress Marion Davies in Peter Bogdanovich's The Cat's Meow, Dunst got her first shot at playing a grown woman.
 She garnered praise for her work in the period drama, but any notice she received was quickly eclipsed by the maelstrom of publicity surrounding her starring role as Mary Jane Watson, true love of Peter Parker in Sam Raimi's big-budget adaptation of Spider-Man.
 Playing opposite Tobey Maguire as the web-spinning superhero, Dunst spent a lot of the movie running around as a damsel in distress, but there was nothing distressing about the 110-million dollars the film grossed in its opening weekend, breaking new box-office records and catapulting both Dunst and Maguire into the rarefied realm of full-fledged movie stars.
-She would stick with the franchise as it became a trilogy, and she became a bigger star than ever before.
+She stuck with the franchise as it became a trilogy.

-Even though Spider-Man gave her a great deal of box-office clout, Dunst would continue to appear in more independent minded films as the years wore on as well.
-While appearing in films like Mona Lisa Smile and Elizabethtown, Dunst would also earn accolades for appearances in films like Eternal Sunshine of the Spotless Mind, Marie Antoinette, and Melancholia.
-After spending a couple of years making small appearances in even smaller movies, Dunst resurged in a big way, playing the lead in season 2 of Fargo on FX.
-Dunst earned raved reviews for her work on the series and spent the next seasons on the awards circuit.
+Even though Spider-Man gave her a great deal of box office clout, while Dunst gradually transitioned into making more independent-minded films.
+While appearing in films like Mona Lisa Smile and Elizabethtown, Dunst also earned accolades for appearances in films like Eternal Sunshine of the Spotless Mind, Marie Antoinette, and Lars Von Trier's Melancholia.
+Her career received another boost when she played the lead in season 2 of Fargo on FX, which earned her rave reviews, and she would later marry her Fargo co-star, Jesse Plemons.